Information and Requirements

 - CAP makes all arrangements for accommodations from Sunday to Friday.

-- Your group may be staying in a groups facility, CAP volunteer house, or camp.
+- Your group may be staying in a groups facility or camp.

 - You will be sleeping on air mattresses, cots, or bunk beds.
 All groups need to bring sheets, pillows, towels, etc.